OwenMur21/raterz/README.md

 # Raterz

 This is a website where users get to post previously done projects for review purposes.
 One posts a screenshot of the landing page, a brief description of the site, a title and a link to the site.
+The project is the rated based on three criteria, i.e Design, Usability and Content

 ### Prerequisites